-11. Security Deposits
+10. Security Deposits

 Security deposits consist of amounts required to secure the Company's performance of its obligations under the operating leases for its New Jersey and New York offices.
-Such amounts were approximately \$0.3 million and \$0.2 million as of December 31, 2013 and 2012, respectively.
+As of December 31, 2012, such amount was approximately \$0.2 million and reflected in the Balance Sheet as Security Deposits.
+As of December 31, 2011, such amount was approximately \$0.2 million and reflected in the Balance Sheet as Other long-term assets.

-12. Commitments and Contingencies
+11. Commitments and Contingencies